DestinE-Climate-DT/AQUA/conda-recipe/README.md

-# Building and installating the aqua package with conda
+# Building and installing the aqua package with conda

 ## How to build the aqua package with conda?

-As the first step, we need to install ``` conda-build ```  package:
+As the first step, we need to install the ``` conda-build ```  package:
 ```
 conda install conda-build
 ```
-Also, it usefull to install ``` conda-verify ```:
+Also,  it is useful to install ``` conda-verify ```:
 ```
 conda install conda-verify
 ```
-In order to avoid problems with dpendences, we need to modify/add the following lines in setup.py file:
+To avoid problems with dependencies, we need to modify/add the following lines in the setup.py file:
  - 'numpy<1.24',
  - 'urllib3<1.27',

 Then we need to create the 'conda-recipe' directory.
-The following files in the 'conda-recipe' required:
+The following files in the 'conda-recipe' are required:
  - ``` bld.bat ```: --Batch file for Windows
  - ``` build.sh ```: ---Shell script for macOS and Linux
  - ``` meta.yaml ```

 We are building the aqua package with the following command:
 ```